 Weight

-In my experience, Timberland hiking boots can be a little more on the heavier side, which can slow you down on trails and cause unnecessary strain.
+Based on my experience, Timberland hiking boots tend to be on the heavier side, which might slow you down on trails and potentially lead to extra strain.

 Breathability